Temple Owls play in AAC Tournament against the Tulsa Golden Hurricane

 Fort Worth, Texas; Thursday, 7 p.m.
 EDT

-The Owls’ record in AAC games is 9-9, and their record is 8-5 in non-conference play.
-Temple has a 5-2 record in games decided by 10 or more points.
+The Owls have gone 9-9 against AAC teams, with an 8-5 record in non-conference play.
+Temple is sixth in the AAC with 23.6 defensive rebounds per game led by Steve Settle averaging 5.1.

-The Golden Hurricane’s record in AAC play is 6-12.
-Tulsa is 6-10 in games decided by 10 points or more.
+The Golden Hurricane are 6-12 against AAC teams.
+Tulsa is 6-10 in games decided by 10 or more points.

-Temple averages 79.0 points, 5.4 more per game than the 73.6 Tulsa allows.
-Tulsa has shot at a 43.5% clip from the field this season, 1.1 percentage points less than the 44.6% shooting opponents of Temple have averaged.
+Temple’s average of 6.8 made 3-pointers per game this season is only 0.1 fewer made shots on average than the 6.9 per game Tulsa allows.
+Tulsa averages 8.1 made 3-pointers per game this season, 0.5 more makes per game than Temple gives up.

 The teams meet for the third time this season.
-The Owls won 81-77 in the last matchup on March 5.
-Zion Stanford led the Owls with 20 points, and Keaston Willis led the Golden Hurricane with 22 points.
+Temple won 81-77 in the last matchup on March 5.
+Zion Stanford led Temple with 20 points, and Keaston Willis led Tulsa with 22 points.

-TOP PERFORMERS: Jamal Mashburn Jr. is shooting 42.9% and averaging 22.0 points for the Owls.
-Steve Settle is averaging 1.7 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Jamal Mashburn Jr. is averaging 22 points for the Owls.
+Stanford is averaging 16.1 points over the last 10 games.

 Dwon Odom is averaging 13.5 points and 5.3 assists for the Golden Hurricane.
 Willis is averaging 12.3 points over the last 10 games.